kaiosilveira/refactoring/README.md

-🚧 **This repository is a work in progress.
-Check out its roadmap at [Refactoring Catalog Roadmap](https://github.com/users/kaiosilveira/projects/1/views/1) for an overview of what's in progress and an estimate of the remaining work** 🚧

 ℹ️ _DISCLAIMER: This repository is a working implementation of the refactoring patterns as described in the "Refactoring" book, by Martin Fowler.
 Please refer to [Refactoring](https://martinfowler.com/books/refactoring.html) for more info about Fowler's work on the topic._

 # Refactoring